videoearn/videoearner/README.md

 ## Prerequisites:
 You will need to have linux OS along with docker installed.

-A paid version of chrome extension is available for both windows and linux users.
+For **Windows** users, a paid version of chrome extension is available.
+The instructions are completely different and are mentioned in the downloaded file.
 Please find the link [here](http://tinyurl.com/yckhaf3d)

 ## Download and run the script